pangpang20/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 :::info Uploading a service account JSON keyfile

 While the fields in a BigQuery connection can be specified manually, we recommend uploading a service account <Term id="json" /> keyfile to quickly and accurately configure a connection to BigQuery.

 You can provide the JSON keyfile in one of two formats:

-- JSON keyfile upload: Upload the keyfile directly in its normal JSON format.
+- JSON keyfile upload &mdash; Upload the keyfile directly in its normal JSON format.
-- Base64-encoded string: Provide the keyfile as a base64-encoded string.
+- Base64-encoded string &mdash; Provide the keyfile as a base64-encoded string.
 When you provide a base64-encoded string, dbt decodes it automatically and populates the necessary fields.

 :::